navalnica/StableLungsSegmentation/readme.md

 [Click](https://click.palletsprojects.com/en/7.x/) module
 that make it easy to use the pipeline for different tasks.

-To call any endpoint use
+To call any endpoint use:
 ```
 (venv) $ python main.py <endpoint-name>
 ```